mariusbiteau/Buildings_Electrical-Consumption_CO2-Emissions_Prediction/README.md

 The 2 datasets (one for 2015 and one for 2016) have each building as a data point each (3340 buildings for 2015 and 3376 for 2016) and for each, we have 46 columns, each column represents a different aspect or measure of the specific building.

 #### Project Goal
-The goal of the project is to understand these datasets, get some insights from it, and finally to train a model that can predict the energy use and the CO2 emissions for each country.
+The goal of the project is to understand these datasets, get some insights from it, and finally to train a model that can predict the energy use and the CO2 emissions for each building.
 ![]()

 #### Conclusion